Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).

+## Final words

+I am publishing these codes to ensure they remain accessible.
+Throughout my career, I have seen too many brilliant solutions and significant projects disappear simply because they were never shared.
+I operate on the principle that if it isn't online, it effectively does not exist.
+While these codes may not be perfect, I recognize that better is the enemy of good.
+I would rather release functional work that is available to everyone than chase a version of "perfection" that eventually fades into obscurity on a forgotten hard drive.

+This project is now part of the public record.
+Use it, learn from it, or build upon it—at least it is no longer lost.

 ## Acknowledgments

 - The [neogeodev community](https://wiki.neogeodev.org//index.php/Main_Page) in general and [Furrtek](https://github.com/furrtek) in particular.
 This project made on spare time was only possible because I stood on the shoulders of giants.